fdbozzo/foxbin2prg/docs/FoxBin2Prg_Run.md

 ## Differences on excecution
 ### EXE
-The exe contains the mose controling structures and the program itself.
+The exe contains the most controling structures and the program itself.
-Alongside the _FoxBin2Prg.exe_ must be _FileName_Caps.exe_ .
+Alongside the _FoxBin2Prg.exe_ must be _\_FileName\_Caps.exe_ .
 It is recomended to have a general _FoxBin2Prg.cfg_ configuration file in the folder with the EXE, but it will run without.

 Remember, the Exe needs to be created first.